facebookLatest Inflation Rate in Singapore (Aug 2023) and What You Can Do About It

 Jump To:

-What Is Inflation and What Is the Average Inflation Rate in Singapore
+What Is Inflation and How Does the Global Economy Affect it in Singapore

 Here’s how this works.
 For example, back in the 90s, chicken rice used to only cost $1 per plate, and $10 could buy you 10 plates of chicken rice.